vicr123/docs/docs/thebranch/repositories/conflicts.md

 import Command from "@site/src/components/command.jsx";
 import Image from '@theme/IdealImage';

-When you perform operations in theBranch, situations will arise you will need to merge two incompatible files.
+When you perform operations in theBranch, situations will arise where you will need to merge two incompatible files.
 Such a situation is called a *merge conflict*.

 If, after performing an operation, a merge conflict occurs, the **Conflict Resolution** dialog will appear.